lotusnprod/lotus-manuscript/manuscript.md

 #### Gathering

-Before their inclusion, the overall quality of the source was manually assessed to estimate the quality of referenced structure-organism pairs and the lack of ambiguities in the links between data and references.
+Before their inclusion, the overall quality of the source was manually assessed to estimate, both, the quality of referenced structure-organism pairs and the lack of ambiguities in the links between data and references.
 This led to the identification of thirty-six electronic NP resources as valuable LOTUS input.
 Data from the proprietary Dictionary of Natural Products (DNP v 29.2) was also used for comparison purposes only and is not publicly disseminated.
-[FooDB](https://foodb.ca/) was also curated but not publicly disseminated since its license did not allow sharing in Wikidata.
+[FooDB](https://foodb.ca/) was also curated but not publicly disseminated since its license proscribed sharing in Wikidata.
 [SI-1](#si-1-data-sources-list) gives all necessary details regarding electronic NP resources access and characteristics.

 Manual inspection of each electronic NP resource revealed that the structure, organism, and reference fields were widely variable in format and contents, thus requiring standardization to be comparable.